Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Have custom weight class options, and add unknown to it
+- [x] ADDING FEATURE WHERE DISAPPROVED NAME GETS SUBSTITUTED and check whether the same exists for tournament name cross listed in spec file
 - [x] Enter upon password completion for login should trigger login button
 - [x] See what happens when you try to add new submission name
 - [x] Set up stripe